Giannis Kyrastas: Club career

 Born in Piraeus, Kyrastas started his football career in Olympiacos, where he played his first game on 10 December 1972 against Kavala.
 With Olympiacos he played 223 games, 16 of them in European competitions, and won five Greek Championships and three Greek Cups.

-In 1981, he went, together with Mike Galakos, to archrival Panathinaikos, where he played in 145 games, 14 of them in European competitions, and won two Greek Championships and three Greek Cups.
+In 1981, he went, together with Maik Galakos, to archrival Panathinaikos, where he played in 145 games, 14 of them in European competitions, and won two Greek Championships and three Greek Cups.
 He retired in 1986 after playing his last game against Aris in November.

 Kyrastas made 46 appearances for the Greece national team, from 15 November 1974 to 19 May 1985.
 He also played in the 1980 UEFA European Championship.

-Coaching career
+Managerial career

-After retiring, he became a coach.
-Starting in the 1987–88 season and until 2001 he successfully coached many teams, including Ethnikos Piraeus, Paniliakos (twice), Panionios FC, Iraklis and finally Panathinaikos.
-After his second time as coach of Panathinaikos, he retired from coaching.
+After retiring, he became a manager.
+Starting in the 1987–88 season and until 2001 he successfully coached many teams, including Ethnikos Piraeus, Paniliakos (twice), Panionios, Iraklis and finally Panathinaikos.
+After his second time as manager of Panathinaikos, he retired from coaching.